HeXuPKU/SPAGRM.github.io/docs/Step 1a1 Linear mixed-effect models.md

 # **Linear mixed-effect models**

-We display how to use [WiSER](https://github.com/OpenMendel/WiSER.jl), a Julia package to fit the null model for longitudinal traits.
-Another Julia package [TrajGWAS](https://github.com/OpenMendel/TrajGWAS.jl) is builded upon the [WiSER](https://github.com/OpenMendel/WiSER.jl) method and can also be used for model fitting.
-More details can be seen in [WiSER documentation](https://github.com/OpenMendel/WiSER.jl/blob/master/docs/src/model_fitting.md) or [TrajGWAS documentation](https://openmendel.github.io/TrajGWAS.jl/dev/).
-In this online tutorial, our main focus is to demonstrate how to obtain model residuals from the fitted null model.
+We first display how to use [lme4](https://cran.r-project.org/web/packages/lme4/index.html) in R to fit linear mixed model; We display how to use [WiSER](https://github.com/OpenMendel/WiSER.jl), a Julia package to fit the null model for longitudinal traits.

-## Example data sets
+## Quick start for lme4

 Please run the following code in R